-Current research themes fall broadly into six main areas:
+Current research themes fall broadly into the following main areas:

-– understanding the global-scale cycling of volatile elements through volcanoes.
+– understanding the global-scale cycling of volatile elements through volcanoes, especially at subduction zones.

 – understanding the roles of external forcings (e.g. from climate, tectonics) and feedbacks on volcano behaviour on both short and long timescales, and exploring the consequences of these feedbacks.